Young officer slain in Harlem joined to help 'chaotic city'

 Adams said a woman who made an emergency call Friday said she was ill and that her son who had come up to take care of her had become “problematic.”
 Adams said the woman did not specify the problem.

-Authorities said the three officers went to the apartment after the call came in.
-Officers spoke with the woman and another son, but there was no mention of a weapon.
+Authorities said three officers went to the apartment after the call came in.
+The officers spoke with the woman and another son, but there was no mention of a weapon, police said.

-Rivera and Mora walked from the front of the apartment down a hallway, and McNeil swung open a bedroom door and opened fire, Chief of Detectives James Essig said.
+After Rivera and Mora walked from the front of the apartment down a narrow hallway to check on McNeil, he swung open a bedroom door and began shooting, police said.
+Both officers were gunned down before they could pull their weapons and defend themselves, police said.

 As McNeil tried to flee, a third officer who had stayed with McNeil’s mother in the front of the apartment shot at McNeil and wounded him in the head and arm, Essig said.